Icon

 • To clearly identify and protect ownership [and retention] of business interests.

-When is an Agreement needed?
+When is an Agrement needed?

 Those who would potentially benefit most from such an Agreement are: